firecracker-microvm/firecracker/docs/prod-host-setup.md

   their individually owned resources in the unlikely case where any one of the jails is broken out of.

-- Use Jailer's ``--seccomp-level 2`` flag to enable seccomp filter.
-The Jailer will apply a restrictive filter on what ``syscall`` and associated call parameters can issued by Firecracker.

 Additional details of Jailer features can be found in the [Jailer documentation](jailer.md).